The Ark VR

 Shot in California and Kenya, The Ark tells the parallel stories of the American scientists and African rangers who are struggling to protect and preserve the most endangered animals on the planet.
-The project is made possible by the Tim Hetherington Trust, who awarded Jongsma + O'Neill the inaugural Tim Hetherington Visionary Award, and by the generous support of the Kickstarter community.
+The project is made possible by the Tim Hetherington Trust, who awarded Jongsma + O'Neill the inaugural Tim Hetherington Visionary Award.

 Download the Hulu VR App for Samsung Gear VR and Oculus Rift here to experience The Ark today.

 "This documentary allows viewers to get up close to the last surviving members of a critically endangered species, inventing a revolutionary new use case for VR in the process: The ability to revisit things that may not be around for much longer."